 During the regular 2017-18 season, NBC launched seven new scripted TV shows and four of them were cancelled.
 Which TV shows will be cancelled or renewed during the 2018-19 television season?
 Stay tuned.

-NBC shows this season (so far): America’s Got Talent: The Champions, The Blacklist, Blindspot, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Enemy Within, Good Girls, The Good Place, Hollywood Game Night, I Feel Bad, Law & Order: Special Victims Unit, Manifest, Midnight Texas, New Amsterdam, Superstore, This Is Us, The Titan Games, The Village, The Voice, Will & Grace and World of Dance.
+NBC shows this season (so far): Abby’s, America’s Got Talent: The Champions, AP Bio, The Blacklist, Blindspot, Brooklyn Nine-Nine, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Enemy Within, Good Girls, The Good Place, Hollywood Game Night, I Feel Bad, Law & Order: Special Victims Unit, Manifest, Midnight Texas, New Amsterdam, Superstore, This Is Us, The Titan Games, The Village, The Voice, Will & Grace and World of Dance.

 There’s lots of data that NBC execs look at when deciding whether to renew or cancel a TV series but the ratings are typically the biggest piece.
 Here’s how the network’s shows are doing.